smtifahim/EFBO-Ontology-Repository/README.md

 The EFBO classes under the `System Entity` correspond to a set of conceptual entities that are required to describe an event-based system.
 A system's functional behavior cannot be reasoned without specifying the logical axioms of these entities.
 In EFBO, the system entities are classified into four mutually disjoint classes called the `Agent`, `Event`, `Interface`, and the `Functionality`.

-**Agent:** The class `Agent` represents a set of system entities that interacts with a set of interfaces of the system.
-In order to be an instance of the `Agent` class, it is necessary and sufficient for a system entity to interact with an `interface` through the `interactsWith` property.
+**Agent:** The class `Agent` represents a set of system entities that interact with a set of interfaces of the system.
+To be an instance of the `Agent` class, it is necessary and sufficient for a system entity to interact with an `interface` through the `interactsWith` property.

 **Event:** The class `Event` represents a set of entities that are the occurents of a system.
 The events, i.e., the instances of the class Event, therefore are atomic and do not travel through time.
-It is necessary for a system entity to have an interface through the `hasInterface` property in order for that entity to be an instance of the class `Event`.
+It is necessary for a system entity to have an interface through the `hasInterface` property for that entity to be an instance of the class `Event`.

 **Activity:** The class `Activity` represents a set of actions that are performed by some agent.
-In order to be an instance of the class `Activity`, it is necessary and sufficient for an action entity to be connected to an agent entity through the `isPerformedBy` property.
+To be an instance of the class `Activity`, it is necessary and sufficient for an action entity to be connected to an agent entity through the `isPerformedBy` property.
 By definition, an activity must inherit all the properties of an action.

 **Interface:** The class `Interface` represents a set of system entities that serve as a shared boundary between an agent and an event entity.
 It is necessary for an interface to be associated with an event through the `isInterfaceOf` property.